Disability Rights UK

 Disability Rights UK (DR UK) is a UK pan-disability charity which was set up with the aim of representing the needs and expectations of disabled people in the UK.
 Disability Rights UK was formed as a result of several disability charities merging in 2012.

 History

-Disability Rights UK was formed through a unification of Disability Alliance, Radar and National Centre for Independent Living on 1 January 2012.
-RADAR was formed in 1977 as the Royal Association for Disability and Rehabilitation and later renamed to Royal Association for Disability Rights.
+Disability Rights UK was formed through a unification of Disability Alliance, RADAR and National Centre for Independent Living on 1 January 2012.
+RADAR was formed in 1977 as the Royal Association for Disability and Rehabilitation.

 About RADAR

 RADAR was an umbrella organisation which sought to work with and for disabled people in the UK.
 Its aim was to remove structural, economic and attitudinal barriers.
 It campaigned and produced policy statements and briefings on related issues and provided support services for its member organisations.
+RADAR merged with two other organisations to form Disability Rights UK in 2012.

 Activities

 Campaigning

 Disability Rights UK campaigns on a number of issues, including independent living, work and education, and against hate crime, bullying and negative attitudes towards disabled people.